liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 5. Click *OK* to close the *Add Repository* dialog.

-6. Expand the added repository and check the "Liferay Developer Studio Velocity" feature.
+6. Expand the added repository and check the *Liferay Developer Studio Velocity* feature.

-7. Uncheck the option "Contact all update sites..."
+7. Uncheck the option *Contact all update sites...*

 8. Click *Next* to progress through the wizard.